Benchmarking Generation and Evaluation Capabilities of Large Language Models for Instruction Controllable Summarization: Related Work

 \section{Related Work}

 \paragraph{Summarization Benchmarks} Recent work in summarization benchmarks has focused on aggregating model outputs and annotating them according to specific quality dimensions~\cite{huang-etal-2020-achieved,bhandari-etal-2020-evaluating,SummHumanFeedback,zhang-bansal-2021-finding,SummEval,gao-wan-2022-dialsummeval}.
-In the context of LLMs, recent benchmarks have incorporated these models into the benchmark-construction process \cite{laban2023llms} and developed novel, targeted protocols for human evaluation while analyze possible confounding factors in LLM evaluation \citep{liu-etal-2023-revisiting}. \citet{maynez-etal-2023-benchmarking} more broadly benchmarked LLMs on conditional generation including summarization.
-Several benchmark works point to the strength of LLMs with respect to human-written summaries \cite{goyal2022news}, while also pointing out the flaws in previous reference comparisons on noisy summaries \cite{zhang2023benchmarking}.
-To this end, \citet{pu2023summarization} note the need to move beyond generic news summarization to additional, more challenging settings and problems.
+In the context of LLMs, \citet{laban2023llms} incorporated LLMs into the benchmark-construction process while \citet{maynez-etal-2023-benchmarking} benchmarked LLMs on conditional text generation tasks including summarization.
+A few recent studies~\cite{goyal2022news, liu-etal-2023-revisiting, 10.1162/tacl_a_00632, pu2023summarization} point to the strength of LLMs with respect to human-written (reference) summaries on generic news summarization.
 In this work, we present a benchmark task that poses challenges for current LLMs and allows for further development and model comparison.

-\paragraph{Instruction-Following Evaluation} \citet{NEURIPS2022_b1efde53} introduce InstructGPT, which learns to follow instructions by aligning to human preference feedback and builds on earlier alignment work in summarization \cite{SummHumanFeedback}. \citet{wang2022self} propose a framework for improving the instruction-following capabilities of LLMs by finetuning the LLM on self-generated and filtered outputs.
-Notably, they perform human evaluation on a four-level scale of how well the model completes a given task.
-Recent work has also studied how to verbalize constraints into natural language instructions \cite{zhou2023controlled} and also explored how well LLMs evaluate instruction following \cite{zeng2023evaluating}.
-The most relevant work to our study is \citet{skopek2023towards}, which develops a dataset of 900 instruction-summary pairs with 3 human ratings each.
-Our study, however, focuses specifically on evaluating the dimensions of missing and irrelevant information within summarization, in addition to overall preference, and serves as a benchmark for evaluating LLM performance both as a generator and an evaluation method.